brentdanley/codes/posts/resume.md

    * Presented on Sass
    * Presented on Charles Proxy
 * Drupal User Group
-   * Presenter at April 2012 meeting on Features module, gitolite, and IRC as a development resourcejQuery Conference, Chicago - 2014
+   * Presenter at April 2012 meeting on Features module, gitolite, and IRC as a development resource
-* Query Conference, Chicago - 2014
+* jQuery Conference, Chicago - 2014
 * Acquia Engage, Boston - 2016
 * DrupalCon, Baltimore - 2017
 * React Boston - 2018